Skip to main content

 Automatic Allocation Rules

-Whenever new Work is added or existing Work is updated and these rules apply, allocations will be added in Float for each budget line item.
+Whenever Karbon Work or Work Budget is added or updated and one or more rules apply, allocations will be added in Float for each budget line item.

 • Work Type